and1hof/and1hof.github.io/_posts/2022-12-07-trusted-types-xss.md

 Throughout the last 20 years, cross-site scripting (XSS) attacks have consistently been one of the most common forms of vulnerability found in web applications.

-[Research performed in 2018](https://www.pandasecurity.com/en/mediacenter/security/xss-common-web-vulnerabilities/) showed that about 18% of all reported vunerabilities in web applications where some type of cross-site scripting attack.
+[Research performed in 2018](https://www.pandasecurity.com/en/mediacenter/security/xss-common-web-vulnerabilities/) showed that about 18% of all reported vulnerabilities in web applications where some type of cross-site scripting attack.

 In the early days of the web, common knowledge was to avoid XSS sinks while programming, don't trust or render user input, and avoid the use of third-party scripts that could do the same.
 Unfortunately, many of these mitigation tips from the early days simply aren't compatible with the data rich applications of today.